ManjunathPrabhakar/cookercucumber-maven-plugin/ReadMe.md

 ## Cucumber Cooker Plugin (Old Gherkin Version 5.1.0)

+for newer version of gherkin features please refer new plugin : https://github.com/ManjunathPrabhakar/cooker-new-version/

 **CURRENTLY THIS AVAILABLE IN MAVEN CENTRAL**
 Please clone , and run `MVN INSTALL` to install in your machine and Add entries in pom or pick the dependencies from central and add to pom